jackzensen/culveysite/README.md

 ` -->

 #### Planned Updates
-Markup : * Add color to graphs
+ * Add color to graphs
-         *Change database populating algorithm to detect new culvers restaurants
+ * Change database populating algorithm to detect new culvers restaurants